godfrey-cdc/cryptocom-exchange-api-docs-1/README.md

     | Market APIs | up to 6 requests for 2s | IP |
     | User APIs | up to 6 requests for 2s | `user_id` |

-- 499 Request rejected due to input validation error
+- 499 Request rejected due to an input validation error
 - 500 Internal Server Error

 Unless otherwise specified, all responses are a JSON object with the following fields.
 THe user can observe the `code` and `msg` fields for more detailed error information.